Public-Health-Scotland/GitHub-guidance/README.md

 # GitHub-guidance
-_Guidance and best practice rules for using GitHub within the Transforming Publishing team_
+_Guidance and best practice rules for using GitHub within the Public Health Scotland organisation_

 ## Contents
 - [Set up](#set-up)